Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Top

-If eligible for assistance with travel costs, the Ministry of Health will send confirmation along with an expense reimbursement form.
-Keep all receipts including any boarding passes and submit them to the Ministry of Health after treatment has been received and you have returned to Saskatchewan.
+If eligible for assistance with travel costs, the Ministry of Health will send confirmation along with a claim form.
+Keep all receipts and submit them to the Ministry of Health after treatment has been received and you have returned to Saskatchewan.

-Travel assistance will be reimbursed in Canadian funds.
+Travel assistance will be reimbursed by cheque in Canadian funds.

 Top